NKAmapper/building2osm/README.md

 #### Notes
 * Source data is from the Cadastral registry of Kartverket
   * "INSPIRE Buildings Core2d" - Contains polygons of the building footprints.
-  * "Matrikkelen Bygningspunkt" - Contains information about the building type/usage.
+  * "Matrikkelen Building point" - Contains information about the building type/usage.
+  * "Matrikkelen Address apartment level" - Contains information about levels of the building.
 * The building=* tag is given a value corresponding to the _building_type_ translation table in this respository.
 Please provide feedback if you observe that the tagging should be modified.
 * The program makes certain modifications of the footprint polygons to avoid clutter in OSM:
   * Polygons which are almost square are rectified (orthogonalized) to get exact 90 degrees corners.
 Groups of connected buildings are rectified as a group.
-Multipolygons are cupported.
+Multipolygons are supported.
 A polygon is not rectified if it would relocate one of its nodes by more than 20 centimeters.
   * Redundant nodes are removed if they are located on an (almost) straight line.
-  * Curved walls are being preserved.
+  * Curved walls are only simplified lightly.
 * Output is stored in a geosjon file which may be loaded into JOSM when the OpenData plugin has been installed.
 Please read the [import plan](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Norway_Building_Import) for guiding on how to do the import.

 #### References